neutrons/SNAPRed/docs/source/glossary.rst

         :term:`Normalization` to correct the primary data set.

     Calibrant Samples
-        TODO
+        A json configuration representing various phyiscal properties of known samples that are used to calibrate the instrument.
+        Most notably, the cif file that contains the known crystallographic properties of the sample.

     Calibration
         The process by which the instrument state configuration is calibrated to account for the effects of the instrument on the diffraction data.
         This is done by comparing the diffraction data to a known standard or previous Calibration, and adjusting the instrument to match.
         This is done by a series of algorithms that are triggered by a Recipe.

-    Calibrant Samples
-        A json configuration representing various phyiscal properties of known samples that are used to calibrate the instrument.
-        Most notably, the cif file that contains the known crystallographic properties of the sample.

     Calibration Index
         The data/file that contains a ledger of which Calibration applies to which Run in a given Instrument State.

+    Calibration Mask
+        The outcome of various systematic effects can lead to failures in pixel event detection.
+This may cause the calibration process to fail for individual or groups of pixels.
+These are handled by creating a mask indicating which faulty pixels will not be used in any reduction employing the related calibration.

+    Calibration Record
+        This is a file written to the :term: `state <State>` calibration folder that contains a record  of information related to the calibration.
+        This includes all of the parameters that govern the calibration, the location of all the files generated during the calibration (e.g. calibration mask) and also some statistical information capturing the "quality" of the calibration.

     Component
         Architectural term for a single unit of abstraction that fulfills a mid level Developer Requirement.